a man sitting on the couch

 I used to be, too.
 I used to be so worried.
 I’ve been there, and I know you are too.

-It’s one thing to really have symptoms of an illness and completely blow it out of proportion, and it’s another to assume you have an illness just because you saw someone else have it, to the point that you develop actual symptoms.
+It’s one thing to really have symptoms of an illness.
+Blowing it out of proportion is different.
+Assuming you have an illness because you saw someone else with it is another issue entirely.
+This assumption can lead you to develop actual symptoms.
 Here I am, telling you.
 We’ve all been there.

 My worries don’t always stop at ‘why am I having this headache’.
 It goes on and about.
 I’m talking of the dramatic I-helped-WebMD-diagnose-my-headache-as-a-brain-tumor kind of thing.
 Yes!
 Sounds familiar, right?
-That is why I explained in my previous article why it is not a good practice to Google your symptoms.
-What it does is make your anxiety go over the roof, and not only that, you may even be reading the wrong things, either it is watered down or exaggerated.
+That is why I explained in my earlier article why it is not a good practice to Google your symptoms.
+It makes your anxiety go over the roof.
+You may also be reading the wrong things.
+They might be watered down or exaggerated.

-I must say, my brain is quite creative because the kind of scenarios it plays when this worry begins would make an Emmy-winning medical psychological thriller.
-There’s one part that’s literally begging me to calm down; it’s not all that, but the loudest is the one that whispers the ‘What ifs.’
+I must say, my brain is quite creative.
+The kind of scenarios it plays when this worry begins would make an Emmy-winning medical psychological thriller.
+There’s one part that’s literally begging me to calm down.
+It’s not all that.
+The loudest is the one that whispers the ‘What ifs.’
 I think it started while I was studying Nursing.
 The more I learn about a health condition, the more I actually think I have it.
 Literally!
 I remember a friend telling me once that this profession may be a curse.
 Now that I think about it, it’s partially true.
-I mean, I get to have sleepless nights because I know disease processes, and I’m worried that a tiny body rash is much more.
+I mean, I have sleepless nights.
+I know disease processes and worry that a tiny body rash is much more.

 As negativity oftentimes accompanies anxiety, it doesn’t inherently ‘win’.
-I know it’s not a feeling you can just turn off, but we don’t always have to listen to those whispers.
+I know it’s not a feeling you can just turn off.
+We don’t always have to listen to those whispers.

 That little rash is not skin cancer.
 Health anxiety, it is.
 Hypochondriasis, they called it.
 Currently, there are two new classes, Illness anxiety disorder and somatic symptom disorder.
-The former is for those with the fear of having a serious disease without little to no noticeable symptoms, while the latter is for those who have significant physical symptoms.
+The former is for those with the fear of having a serious disease.
+This is often without noticeable symptoms.
+The latter is for those who have significant physical symptoms.
 People who have general anxiety are more likely to develop these.

-Now, I’m not just here to tell you about my mind and health banter without letting you get some takeaways from this.
+I’m here to share my mind and health banter with you.
+But I also want you to get some takeaways from this.
 I want you to be more informed than when you started reading this.
 And in the real sense, we both need it.
 We’ll discuss what these terms mean, everything in between.
 Before we go on, health anxiety is a psychiatric condition.
 NO, not to scare you, it being a psychiatric condition doesn’t mean you’re ‘mental.’

 Let’s go!